-We strongly believe in the making the Festival as accessible and inclusive as we can.
-For this reason nearly all of the Festival events are free-of-charge.
-As such we are grateful to the support of donors, trusts, and other partners to help us to present a stimulating and engaging programme each year.
+We have a strong desire to make the Festival as accessible and inclusive as we can.
+For this reason nearly all of the Festival events are free of charge.
+We are grateful to the donors, trusts and other partners, who help us present a stimulating and engaging programme each year.
 If you would like to support us there are a range of opportunities available to you.

 “From talks, to performances, to films, to family fun days - there really is something for everyone and I love that the festival encourages shared knowledge and discussion of ideas to the wider community.”
 Festival attendee

 Partnership opportunities include £1,000 for support of a single event; £10,000 for the support (and co-curation) of a Festival Focus event series; and headline partnership.
 Partnership can also take the form of in-kind donations, such as offering the use of a venue for free, facilitating access to high-profile speakers, in-kind marketing support including digital advertising, and provision of other logistical or programming support.